Tiger's Eye at a Glance

 In spiritual practice, Tiger's Eye balances the lower chakras — particularly the Solar Plexus — creating a strong, stable foundation for spiritual growth.

-- ◆It is a stone of grounded spirituality that does not chase transcendence but rather brings spiritual awareness into practical, embodied action.
+- ◆It's a stone of grounded spirituality that doesn't chase transcendence but brings spiritual awareness into practical, embodied action.

 - ◆The chatoyant "eye" effect is associated with psychic protection and the development of "second sight" — the ability to perceive the truth behind appearances.

-- ◆Tiger's Eye is valued for shamanic journey work, where it provides grounding and protection during out-of-body experiences while maintaining a clear connection to one's physical body.
+- ◆Tiger's Eye is valued for shamanic journey work, where it provides grounding and protection during out-of-body experiences while maintaining a clear connection to your physical body.

-- ◆The stone also enhances the ability to see and interpret auras, particularly the auras of others, making it useful for energy workers and intuitive readers.
+- ◆The stone is also said to enhance the ability to see and interpret auras, making it useful for energy workers and intuitive readers.

 Physical Healing Traditions